 - Remove the stink from your washing machine with the help of distilled white vinegar and baking soda.
 Run the machine with hot water and then add your mixture and let it sit for an hour.
 Afterwards, restart your machine, let the water drain and wipe it with a cloth.

 That would be it.
-Now all that is left is to roll up your sleeves and get to work!
+Now all that is left is to roll up your sleeves, hire a skip and get to work!
 Happy cleaning everybody!